omni-us/jsonargparse/DOCUMENTATION.rst

   are not required to be ``runtime_checkable``.
 But the accepted classes must match exactly the signature of the protocol's public methods.

-- ``dataclasses`` are supported even when nested and by default don't accept subclasses.
-Final classes, attrs' ``define``, pydantic's ``dataclass`` and pydantic's ``BaseModel`` classes are supported and behave like standard dataclasses.
-For more details see :ref:`subclasses-disabled`.
-If a dataclass is mixed inheriting from a normal class, by default it will accept subclasses.
+- ``dataclasses``, final classes, attrs' ``define``, pydantic's ``dataclass`` and pydantic's ``BaseModel`` are supported even when nested.
+By default they don't accept subclasses.
+For more details see :ref:`subclasses-disabled` and for enabling subclasses see :ref:`enable-disable-subclasses`.
+If a dataclass is mixed inheriting from a normal class, by default subclasses are accepted.

 - User-defined ``Generic`` types are supported.
 For more details see :ref:`generic-types`.